openstack/nova/doc/source/admin/configuration/schedulers.rst

    [filter_scheduler]
    available_filters = nova.scheduler.filters.all_filters
-   enabled_filters = AvailabilityZoneFilter, ComputeFilter, ComputeCapabilitiesFilter, ImagePropertiesFilter, ServerGroupAntiAffinityFilter, ServerGroupAffinityFilter
+   enabled_filters = ComputeFilter, ComputeCapabilitiesFilter, ImagePropertiesFilter, ServerGroupAntiAffinityFilter, ServerGroupAffinityFilter

 By default, the scheduler ``driver`` is configured as a filter scheduler, as described in the next section.
 In the default configuration, this scheduler